-Amortization of debt issuance costs for all the Company's debt and credit facilities was approximately \$0.1 million and \$0.2 million for the three months ended March 30, 2018 and March 31, 2019, respectively.
+Amortization of debt issuance costs for all the Company's debt and credit facilities for the three months ended September 28, 2018 and September 30, 2019 was \$0.2 million and \$0.2 million, respectively and \$0.5 million and \$0.8 million for the nine months ended September 28, 2018 and September 30, 2019, respectively.

-13. Income Taxes
+12. Income Taxes

-Historically, the Company has elected to be taxed under the provisions of Subchapter "S" of the Internal Revenue Code for federal tax purposes.
-As a result, income has not been subject to U.S. federal income taxes or state income taxes in those states where the "S" Corporation status is recognized.
-No provision or liability for federal or state income tax has been provided in the consolidated financial statements except for those states where the "S" Corporation status is not recognized and for the 1.5% California franchise tax to which the Company is also subject as a California "S" Corporation.
-The provision for income tax in the historical periods prior to the Company's initial public offering consists of these taxes and certain foreign taxes where the Company is subject to tax.
+Historically, the Company had elected to be taxed under the provisions of Subchapter "S" of the Internal Revenue Code for federal tax purposes.
+As a result, income had not been subject to U.S. federal income taxes or state income taxes in those states where the "S" Corporation status is recognized.
+Therefore, previously, no provision or liability for federal or state income tax had been provided in the consolidated financial statements except for those states where the "S" Corporation status was not recognized, or where states imposed a tax on "S" Corporations.
+The provision for income tax in the historical periods prior to the IPO consists of these state taxes and taxes from certain foreign taxes where the Company is subject to tax.

-In connection with the initial public offering on May 8, 2019, the Company's "S" Corporation status terminated and the Company will be treated as a "C" Corporation under Subchapter C of the Internal Revenue Code.
-The revocation of the Company's "S" Corporation election will have a material impact on the Company's results of operations, financial condition and cash flows.
-The Company's effective income tax rate will increase and net income will decrease since the Company will be subject to both federal and state taxes on our earnings.
+In connection with the Company's IPO on May 8, 2019, the "S" Corporation status was terminated, and the Company is now treated as a "C" Corporation under the Code.
+The termination of the "S" Corporation election has had a material impact on the Company's results of operations, financial condition, and cash flows as reflected in the June 30 and September 30, 2019 consolidated financial statements.
+The effective income tax rate has increased and net income has decreased as compared to the Company's "S" Corporation tax years, since the Company is now subject to both U.S. federal and state corporate income taxes on its earnings.